-This document is a specification covering standards and methodology to enhance the quality of electronic component model files produced in conformance with the ANSI/EIA-656-A I/O Buffer Information Specification (IBIS).
-More information on the IBIS specification can be found on the IBIS web page:
+This document is a specification covering standards and methodology to enhance the quality electronic component model files produced in conformance with the ANSI/EIA-656-A I/O I Information Specification (IBIS).
+More information on the IBIS specification can be found α IBIS web page:

-The purpose of the IBIS Specification is to provide a standard for model data exchange and thus to enhance the value of modeling and simulation.
+The purpose of the IBIS Specification is to provide a standard for model data exchange and enhance the value of modeling and simulation.

-The purpose of this IBIS Quality Specification is to provide a standard for validating model data against the IBIS Specification and a means of objective measures of correlating model simulation results with measurements or other model simulations.
-By providing standards for validating, correlating, and replicating simulation results we seek to enhance the value of modeling and simulation.
+The purpose of this IBIS Quality Specification is to provide a standard for validating model against the IBIS Specification and a means of objective measures of correlating model simu results with measurements or other model simulations.
+By providing standards for validating correlating, and replicating simulation results we seek to enhance the value of modeling and simulation.

 Neither standard is a means, by itself, for guaranteeing quality.
 The quality of models and simulations are largely the result of market forces.
-Standards serve to enhance the exchange of data.
+Standards serve to enhance the exchange

 This IBIS Quality Specification is intended to supplement existing support mechanisms for producers of IBIS files.
 Email reflectors for IBIS community support are open to the public.
-The IBIS Open Forum also offers a FREE Model Review Service:
+IBIS Open Forum also offers a FREE Model Review Service:

-IBIS Model Review: If you are developing an IBIS model and would like to have your model reviewed, you may send your model [to the email address found on the IBIS Support web page].
-This is a confidential and FREE service provided by the IBIS Model Review committee comprised of a number of EDA vendors.
-Feedback about the model will only be passed to the requestor of this service.
-Model Review Service is intended for use by IC MANUFACTURERS ONLY (large or small).
+IBIS Model Review: If you are developing an IBIS model and would like to have yo model reviewed, you may send your model [to the email address found on the IBIS sweb page].
+This is a confidential and FREE service provided by the IBIS Model Rev committee comprised of a number of EDA vendors.
+Feedback about the model will a passed to the requestor of this service.
+Model Review Service is intended for use by MANUFACTURERS ONLY (large or small).

-Details on the email reflectors and model review service are described at the web URL given, above.
+Details on the email reflectors and model review service are described at the web URL given above.